 If additional flavour is the goal, the distiller (or gin-drinker) may choose to add another flavour to a “finished” gin, through an additional phase of steeping with their chosen botanical.

-There are two examples of this approach in the Wild Knight range – Boadicea Gin ‘Rosa’ and Boadicea Gin ‘Debaucherry’, both of which are steeped with different varieties of cherry after distillation.
+Boadicea Gin ‘Rosa’ is steeped in cherries after distillation.
 Other botanicals commonly used in post-distillation steeping include strawberries, rhubarb, sloes, lavender and elderflower.

 You can try flavouring a gin at home by combining a classic dry gin with your chosen botanical in a sterile, sealable container such as a Kilner jar.
 The ratio of gin to botanical should be 1 liter to 200-400g.
 Leave the container for a period of days to weeks (this varies depending on the botanical used), then sieve the gin and drink it at your leisure.